 Maligne Canyon

-Maligne Canyon is another one of the things to do in Jasper that will keep you occupied and fulfilled, regardless of the season you visit.
+Maligne Canyon is one of the things to do in Jasper that will keep you occupied and fulfilled, regardless of the season you visit.
 Carved slowly out of limestone over the years by the rushing waters within, the deep canyon walls reach nearly 200 feet in places, making it one of the most dramatic sights in Jasper National Park.

 Maligne Lake and Spirit Island